SpokenWebAlberta/spokenweb-ualberta/exhibits/poet_and_critic.md

 In “The Finale,” the last poem of the broadsheet, Douglas Barbour reflects upon the conference’s lasting impact:

 We hold the silence, new
-after three days of noisy talk as we thread the night back to our bed.
+after three days of noisy talk
+as we thread the night back
+to our bed.

-	  On all sides,
+&nbsp;&nbsp;&nbsp;On all sides,
 in moonlight
 the pale blue fields
 stretch infinitely wayward and pure.[^13]

 Over fifty years later, the reverberations of Poet & Critic ’69 stretch on.
 The conference is a snapshot of the careers of poets and scholars of that moment, many of whom remain prolific to this day.
 It’s also an artifact of a distinctive moment not just in Canadian poetry, but in history and culture on a larger scale.